hubert-sikorski/git-and-github-guide/README.md

 - `git rebase [branch_name]` - Apply any commits of current branch ahead of specified one.

 - `git reset --hard [commit]` - Clear staging area, rewrite working tree from specified commit.
+Most often used with `HEAD`, which points on the latest commit.
+  :warning: DANGEROUS: If `[commit]` is not specified Git will clear all of the working tree.

 - `git rm --cached [file]` - Stop tracking specified file.